reef-technologies/handbook/README.md

 UPDATE: A fully encrypted laptop of our senior developer has been stolen from his bag while he was on a train, returning from a conference in late 2017.
 Spooky.

-### Encryption
+### Storage Encryption and Secure Work Environment

 All data pertaining to the company and its clients must be either stored in the cloud (specifically, Google Drive/Docs/Sheets within the company domain) or on encrypted media (an encrypted volume or drive).
 This excludes data categorized as being of no value or already publicly available.

-This encryption mandate applies to all, except:
-- software developers in the first phase of their trial period who work solely with mock data
-- software developers who are solely dedicated to open-source projects, which happens infrequently

-Every staff member, including virtual assistants, is required to use encrypted devices.
+In addition, Developers roles (after 1nd stage of Trial period i.e. finishing Trial task#3) are required to set up a Secure Work Environment on their workstations.
+This is both for additional security and improved focus.

-This might initially appear daunting, but rest assured that setting up encryption is a straightforward process.
+Setting up Storage Encryption might initially appear daunting, but rest assured that it is fairly straightforward process.
 Our top recommendation is Full Disk Encryption (FDE), a method that encrypts the entire disk for comprehensive protection.
-FDE can be facilitated during native OS installation or within a virtual OS installation.

-It's crucial to note that merely encrypting your home directory, i.e., your personal files, is not sufficient nor typically feasible.
-Practical issues, such as system performance, backup difficulties, and user experience implications often hinder this approach.
-More importantly, Docker images, which may contain client code,  are typically stored outside of the home directory.
-Solely encrypting the home directory would leave these sensitive data vulnerable.

-The tools to achieve FDE on various systems include:
-- Windows: Use BitLocker in conjunction with a Trusted Platform Module (TPM) for built-in FDE.
-- MacOS: FileVault 2, Apple's built-in disk encryption program, uses XTS-AES-128 encryption with a 256-bit key to deter unauthorized access to the startup disk.
-- Linux: Linux Unified Key Setup (LUKS) is the Linux standard for disk encryption.
-The `cryptsetup` utility allows creation and management of LUKS-encrypted volumes.
-LUKS can be combined with Logical Volume Management (LVM) to create flexible encrypted volumes.

-In situations where FDE isn't feasible or practical, VeraCrypt serves as our preferred tool for encrypting individual files, folders, or volumes.
-It's ideal for creating encrypted file containers or encrypting non-system partitions and drives.
+Our second recommendation is Volume Encryption, a method that encrypts only the volume (/folder) where sensitive data is stored.
-A simple tutorial on VeraCrypt can be accessed [here](https://github.com/reef-technologies/handbook/blob/master/docs/VeraCrypt.md).
+Due to its ease of use, we recommend VeraCrypt by default, for which a simple tutorial can be found [here](https://github.com/reef-technologies/handbook/blob/master/docs/VeraCrypt.md).

-Our preference for FDE arises from its ability to securely store Docker images, potentially containing client code, outside your home directory.
-Please note, on Linux systems, the boot partition might not always be encrypted, but this is considered acceptable.

-You should have an email account within the reef.pl domain.
-If your role involves dealing with encrypted data, this email address and any associated accounts must be used exclusively within a secure environment, such as a virtual machine or dual-boot system.
-This ensures a clear segregation between your professional and personal digital spaces, preventing accidental cross-access or data leaks involving customer data.

-Note that accessing your personal digital spaces (such as private Gmail, Facebook, etc.) is permissible when done from a fully encrypted system, but this should be done responsibly and without compromising work-related security protocols.

-Lastly, Docker containers, which store and run client code, are to be considered secret.
-Accessing these containers from personal systems or environments is prohibited to maintain a robust security structure, preventing any potential cross-access and preserving the integrity of our client's data.
+If you want to learn more about available options, please refer to the [Storage Encryption](docs/Storage_Encryption.md) document.

+If you plan to connect your mobile device to any work-related accounts, first make sure that you will be able to provide a documentation that your device is encrypted and is actively supported (i.e. receives regular security updates).
+Most modern Apple and Android devices support encryption, but older devices or ones without configured passcode might not.

+So to sum it up:

+- Software Developers during their 1st stage of Trial period are not required to set up Storage Encryption nor Secure Work Environment.
+- Software Developers **after** completing 1st stage of Trial period are required to set up a Secure Work Environment on their workstations.
+- All other roles (e.g. Virtual Assistants) are required to use Storage Encryption (go to [Storage Encryption](docs/Storage_Encryption.md) for more details).

 ### 2FA